Street and sidewalk use for business and activities

 Musicians, performance artists, and illustrators can showcase their talents on City streets and in parks.

 Enhance the street in front of your business or organization by creating a parklet for people to sit, relax, enjoy the city, and possibly become customers.
 Parklets are extended platforms over parking spaces that include benches, tables, chairs, and landscaping.

-The City encourages street vending - including food, and original artwork, crafts and flowers.
-Street vending can bring people together, and create another outlet for the public to have the convenience of street-level products.
+The City encourages street vending – including food, original artwork, crafts, and flowers.
+Street vending can bring people together and create other ways for the public to have the convenience of street-level products.